cisco/mindmeld/docs/source/blueprints/video_discovery.rst

   - ``start_over`` — User wants to abandon current selections and restart the ordering process.
   - ``exit`` - User wants to end the current conversation.
   - ``browse`` - User is searching for content, either for a specific movie or TV show or for a set of results.
-  - ``unsupported`` - User is asking for information related to movies or TV shows, but the app does not support thoese questions.
+  - ``unsupported`` - User is asking for information related to movies or TV shows, but the app does not support those questions.
 For example, asking when a movie was released, or when it will be on given channel.

 Similarly the ``unrelated`` domain supports the intents: